sharlwong/green-mugs/README.md

 # green-mugs

+This git repository contains code for:
+- Mobile app built in React Native and NodeJS using Expo
+- Green Mugs machine built in python and NodeJS using RaspberryPi 3 Model B+

-## How to install and set up the code
+## How to install and set up the mobile app

 ### 1. Make sure you have the following installed on your laptop:
 - Everything inside this video tutorial for React Native/Expo: https://www.youtube.com/watch?v=RO6csdbmb4Q